interior design 101

 The Council for Interior Design Qualification (CIDQ) is the recognized examination body throughout North America.
 The NCIDQ examinations test that an applicant has the knowledge and experience necessary to create interior spaces that are functional and safe.
 The NCIDQ examination consists of two multiple choice sections and a drawing practicum, all focused on health, safety and welfare.
 While interior designers must possess knowledge in many areas, such as accounting, human resources and aesthetics, the NCIDQ examination tests knowledge in only those areas that relate to health, safety and welfare.
 Click here to learn more about CIDQ exams and schedules.

 Successful completion of the qualifying examination is required for professional registration in all provincial interior design associations.
-It also provides you with access to the Title recognized by the government in that province, or in the case of Nova Scotia, full practice rights.
+It also provides designers with access to the Title recognized by the government in that province, or in the case of Nova Scotia, full practice rights.

-In order to become an interior designer in Canada, you must meet the standards recognized by Interior Designers of Canada (IDC) and its nine provincial regulatory bodies.
+In order to become an interior designer in Canada, you must meet the standards recognized by Interior Designers of Canada (IDC) and provincial regulatory bodies.
 These standards include specific education, experience and examination requirements.